 MATH 1110 – Probability and Statistics (Summer 2017)

 MATH 1160 – Long Calculus II (Spring 2017)

-Some of my favorite teaching experiences have been with the fantastic and unique Center for Academic Equity at Tulane University.
-I was an instructor for their NTC Summer Experience in 2017-2018 and have also led Calculus workshops for students affiliated with the Center during the semester.
+Some of my favorite teaching experiences have been with the Center for Academic Equity at the Tulane University of Louisiana.
+I was an instructor for their NTC Summer Experience in 2017 and 2018 and have also led Calculus workshops for students affiliated with the Center during the semester.